Chapter 5 - Playing the Game

 FORCE-OPEN

-Make a MIGHT roll as your hero attempts to force open a door, window, chest, or other object that can be opened.
+Make a general MIGHT roll as your hero attempts to force open a door, window, chest, or other object that can be opened.

 GATHER-INFO

-Make a PERSONALITY roll as your hero attempts to get information from someone.
+Make a PER-contested PERSONALITY roll as your hero attempts to get information from someone.
 Creatures with friendlier attitudes provide lower CRs.

 GRAB-EDGE

-Make a REFLEX roll as your hero attempts to grab on to a foothold or ledge after either falling or failing a climb or jump.
+Make a general REFLEX roll as your hero attempts to grab on to a foothold or ledge after either falling or failing a climb or jump.

 GRAPPLE